Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

 \begin{definition}[Shrinking of Semi-bounded Decision Regions] A semi-bounded decision region bounded in $v$-direction is distinguished as shrinked along the direction after applying smoothing filters if the upper bound of projections of the decision region onto direction $v$ shrinks, \textit{i.e.} $\Upsilon^v_{\mathcal{D}_\sigma}<\Upsilon^v_{\mathcal{D}}$, where $\Upsilon^v_{\mathcal{D}}=\max_{x\in\mathcal{D}} v^{T}x, \Upsilon^v_{\mathcal{D}_\sigma}=\max_{x\in\mathcal{D}_\sigma} v^{T}x$. \end{definition}

-With the definition of shrinking of semi-bounded decision regions, we demonstrate in the following that any ``narrow'' semi-bounded decision region bounded in $v$-dimension will shrink along the direction (\textit{cf.} Figure~\ref{fig:semi_bounded}(b-d)).
+With this definition of shrinking of semi-bounded decision regions, we demonstrate in the following that any ``narrow'' semi-bounded decision region bounded in $v$-dimension will shrink along the direction (\textit{cf.} Figure~\ref{fig:ori_circular}(e-h)).
 We quantify the size of a decision region as follows:

 \begin{definition}[$\theta,v$-Bounding Cone for a Decision Region] A $\theta,v$ cone is defined as a right circular cone $\mathcal{C}$ with axis along $-v$ and aperture $2\theta$.
 Then we define the $\theta,v$-bounding cone $\mathcal{C}^\mathcal{D}_{\theta,v}$ for $\mathcal{D}$ as the $\theta,v$ cone that has the smallest projection on $v$ and contains $\mathcal{D}$, \textit{i.e.}, $\mathcal{C}^\mathcal{D}_{\theta,v} = \argmin_{\mathcal{D} \subseteq \mathcal{C}_{\theta,v}} \Upsilon^v_{\mathcal{C}_{\theta,v}}$. \end{definition}